Ludwig Ahgren: Philanthropy

-In January 2022, Ahgren held a charity auction stream where he auctioned his stream-related items such as his YouTooz figure, custom controllers, his iconic Cars bed, where he slept during his 2021 subathon, and his silver YouTube play button to his viewers.
+In January 2022, Ahgren held a charity auction stream where he auctioned his stream-related items such as his YouTooz figure, custom controllers, his Cars bed, where he slept during his 2021 subathon, and his silver YouTube play button to his viewers.
 He managed to raise more than $100,000 for No Kid Hungry.

 At DreamHack Atlanta 2022 in November 2022, Ahgren raised more than $315,000 for Alveus Sanctuary and No Kid Hungry through a 50-hour glass box stream.
 According to Stream Hatchet, the stream received 882,000 hours of viewing and peaked at 57,500 watchers at the end.

 In June 2023, Ahgren participated in the 5-week State Farm Gamerhood Challenge charity event along with content creators such as Ninja, Jessica Blevins, Typical Gamer, Krystalogy, ImDontai, and BlackKrystel.
 Ahgren and Typical Gamer ended up winning the event and raising $100,000 for their non-profit of choice, Feeding America.

 From May 31 to June 2, 2024, Ahgren organized and hosted Ludwig Fast 50, a livestreamed speedrunning charity event featuring popular content creators and speed runners attempting to break speed run records in a variety of retro and new games.
 By the end of the event, they managed to raise over $251,924 for Wings For Life and No Kid Hungry.

+In November 2025, Ahgren hosted a charity stream raising over $105,000 for The Trevor Project, following the death of one of his long-time transgender viewers.

 Personal life

 Ahgren began dating fellow streamer QTCinderella in 2020.
 They reside together in Los Angeles.
+They got engaged in 2026.